Bookings for the Glencoe trip are currently waitlisted. Please note your preferences on the booking form, and we’ll be in touch

-In 2020, 21 lucky JAlbans will take off at the end of the unconference for the valley of Glencoe, home to some of Scotland’s most dramatic and beautiful scenery, and the scene of the Massacre of Glencoe, now safely 300 years in the past but still a story to chill your blood.
+For a complete contrast with Edinburgh, we’re planning a day’s walking at the end of the unconference in the valley of Glencoe, home to some of Scotland’s most dramatic and beautiful scenery—and the scene of the infamous Massacre of Glencoe, an event still fresh in local memories.

 If you’re an experienced hill-walker, ignore the rest of this page.
 Otherwise, you should know that although the Scottish hills aren’t high, they need to be treated with respect.
-The weather in May is likely to be spring-like, but you definitely can’t take that for granted.
+The weather in June is likely to be good, but you definitely can’t take that for granted.

 - The walk that we’ll lead won’t be very strenuous (you’re very welcome to find a strenuous one of your own if you want!), but you need to be reasonably fit: we’re going to walk several miles over rough country, and climb about 1500 feet (500m);